Stability for a class of three-tori with small negative scalar curvature: Introduction

 Once the hard work of establishing such a rigidity result has been done, it is natural to wonder what can be said about those metrics which are nearly extremal, which is the question of \textit{stability}.
 In the context of this paper, the question is whether metrics on the three-torus whose scalar curvature has small negative part must be close to a flat metric in some sense.
 This is a subtle question; for a more in depth discussion of the ideas and difficulties involved one can read Sormani's survey article \cite{SormaniIAS}.

-So far there seem to be at least three geometric phenomena that complicate the study of tori with almost non-negative scalar curvature.
+So far there seems to be at least three geometric phenomena that complicate the study of three-tori with almost non-negative scalar curvature.
 The first two, \textit{other worlds} and \textit{splines}, have been expected to occur since the work of Gromov-Lawson \cite{gromov_lawson_spin_scalar_80} and Schoen-Yau \cite{schoen_yau_79}.
 Rigorous examples showing the existence and ubiquity of such objects have recently been constructed by Sweeney \cite{sweeney2023examples}.
 The third, \textit{drawstrings}, was first observed in dimensions greater than 3 by Lee-Naber-Neumayer, see \cite{Lee-Naber-Neumayer-dp_and_scalar}.
 Later, Lee-Topping showed that drawstrings can be used to produce counter intuitive convergence results, see \cite{lee2022metric}.
+Drawstrings were shown to exist in three dimensional tori by Kazaras-Xu in \cite{Kazaras-Xu-23}.

-Roughly speaking, the spaces and notions of convergence proposed to study stability problems involving scalar curvature lower bounds correspond to which of these three phenomena should be considered "small perturbations", and which are to be eliminated, or controlled, by hypothesis.
+Roughly speaking, the spaces and notions of convergence proposed to study stability problems involving scalar curvature lower bounds correspond to which of these three phenomena should be considered ``small perturbations", and which are to be eliminated, or controlled, by hypothesis.
 Take for example the amazing result of Dong-Song on the stability of the Positive Mass Theorem \cite{Dong-Song-2023}.
 One way to interpret this result is to say that for metrics with nonnegative scalar curvature and small mass, such wild geometric phenomena as bubbles, splines, and drawstrings must be hidden behind a surface with small area.
 In this way, they are small perturbations of the geometry.

 At the opposite end of the spectrum, we may make an hypothesis which severely controls bubbles, splines, and drawstrings.
 For example, one may restrict attention to metrics satisfying a uniform lower bound on their Ricci curvature.
-Results of this flavor are the stability of the Positive Mass Theorem proven by Kazaras-Khuri-Lee in \cite{Kazaras-Khuri-Lee}, and the stability for tori proven by Honda-Ketterer-Mondello-Perales-Rigoni in \cite{Honda-Ketterer-Mondello-Perales-Rigoni-Ricci_lowerbound}.
+Results of this flavor are the stability of the Positive Mass Theorem proven by Kazaras-Khuri-Lee in \cite{Kazaras-Khuri-Lee}, and the stability for three-tori proven by Honda-Ketterer-Mondello-Perales-Rigoni in \cite{Honda-Ketterer-Mondello-Perales-Rigoni-Ricci_lowerbound}.
 Results in a similar vein were obtained in \cite{Allen-Bryden-Kazaras_int_curv_Iso_stab} through controlling the geometry by assuming isoperimetric and integral Ricci curvature bounds.